deseipel/Arduino/README.md

 Required Hardware:
 ------------------------------------------------------------------------------------------
-MIDI Device to control
+-MIDI Device to control
-MIDI events you wish to map
+-MIDI events you wish to map
-Arduino MEGA
+-Arduino MEGA
-MIDI shield (I used Ruggeduino MIDI shield, which as of this writing has been discontinued ) Ada Fruit TFT/SD shield
+-MIDI shield (I used Ruggeduino MIDI shield, which as of this writing has been discontinued ) -Ada Fruit TFT/SD shield
-Micro SD card
+-Micro SD card
-USB cable
+-USB cable
-Power supply (if not using the USB cable)
+-Power supply (if not using the USB cable)
-Jumper Cables for the Arduino (not car jumper cables).
+-Jumper Cables for the Arduino (not car jumper cables).
-Solder Gun
+-Solder Gun
-Solder
+-Solder

 Required Software:
 --------------------------------------------------------------------------------------------
-Arduino IDE 1.05
+-Arduino IDE 1.05
-MIDIFile Library
+-MIDIFile Library

 Reccommended Software (for debugging)
 ---------------------------------------------------------------------------------------------
-MIDIOX
+-MIDIOX
-Hex Editor
+-Hex Editor
-MF2T
+-MF2T